education.vic.gov.au

 Note: applications entered before the first eligibility date will not be validated with Centrelink until this date has been reached.
 Applications entered in Term 2 will be validated against the first eligibility date.
 If the Centrelink validation fails, the CSEF system will attempt another validation against the second eligibility date in an automatic overnight process.

-8. Once schools have completed entering their applications, and once applications have been validated with Centrelink, schools will need to endorse the applications before payments can be made (see Step 4).
-CSEF administrators with 'school approver' access can endorse applications by clicking on the ‘Endorse’ option in the menu bar and following the steps displayed.
+8. Once a school has completed entering their applications, the school will need to endorse the applications before payments can be made.
+CSEF administrators with 'school approver' access can endorse applications by clicking on the ‘Endorse’ option in the menu bar and following the steps displayed (see Step 4).

 Step 4 – Endorse CSEF applications